The normal material in threejs

 There are other attributes to be aware of beyond just normals

 There is also a wide range of additional prototype methods and properties of a buffer geometry instance that are also worth looking into more at some point sooner or later.
-So on top of the core set of attributes there are also a lot of prototype methods to be aware of.
+Attributes bo very much play a major part, and spekaing of that there is knowing a thing or two about the buffer attribute class and with that the normal attribute of geometry that is needed to make use of the normal material.
+However there are a whole lot of buffer geometry class features to be aware of also that have to do with rotation, translation, cloning and so forth.

 Computing the vertex normals attribute